-Applying the adhesive
+Applying the Adhesive

 Acrylic-prime the surface to be tiled and leave to dry.
-Spread the adhesive over as much of the wall as you can work on, within about 15 minutes; approximately one square metre / one square yard is usually about right.
+Then spread adhesive over as much of the wall as you can work on, within about 15 minutes; approximately one square metre / one square yard is usually about right.
+Spread an even layer about 6mm (1/4") thick using a notched trowel to form parallel lines.
+Work to the lines you have drawn on the walls for centre points and level lines and then begin to apply the tiles.
+Place the first whole tile on the adhesive, press it down firmly.